-Figure 1.0 Four-Stroke Cycle

-Preface

-It is first important to mention that all of the proceeding research will be conducted at the maximum allowable power in Formula One Racing, 19,2560 rpm of the engines crankshaft.
+It is first important to mention that all of the proceeding research will be conducted at the maximum allowable power in Formula One Racing, 19,250 rpm of the engines crankshaft.
 This is equivalent to about 750 horsepower with a torque of 279 .
-The goal of this study is to conjuncture a method that will allow for another 100 horsepower by utilizing the low thermal conductive property of Silicon Nitride (SiN3).
-The following is a breakdown of all the methods used in this study.
+The goal of this study is to conjuncture a method that will allow for another 100 horsepower by utilizing the low thermal conductive property of Silicon Nitride (Si3N4).

-6.2 Summary of Thermal Analysis
+6.1 Summary of Thermal Analysis

 Since we are modeling at 19,250 rpm, the entire four-stroke cycle repeats every 6 milliseconds.
-This process happens so rapidly that the energy coming in from the spark plug can be described as a constant rate heat transfer into a system.
+This process happens so rapidly that the energy coming in from the spark plug, and ensuing combustion, can be described as a constant rate of heat transfer into a system.
 The work coming out of the system, due to rotation of the crankshaft, can then be expressed as constant shaft power and the remaining heat is lost due to material heat conduction as well as exhaust.
-This allows for the use of a closed steady state1 model.
+This allows for the use of a closed steady state model.
 The following diagram gives a representation of the energy interactions in the system.

-Figure 2.0 Closed Steady State Model
+Figure 1.
+Closed Steady State Model